 Why I Became a Consultant

-For the past four years, I have worked with almost 20 different nonprofit organizations, stretching across a number of sectors, both nationally and internationally.
+For the past five years, I have worked with almost 20 different nonprofit organizations, stretching across a number of sectors, both nationally and internationally.
 I had provided an array of services including community and economic development, program development, liaison services, project management, grant preparedness and submission, and board governance, just to name a few.

-Within these four years, I have truly seen the good, the bad, and the ugly of the nonprofit industry.
 After being a part of these organizations, all in different capacities, I wanted to take my experiences and transfer them into guidance and growth opportunities for other nonprofits experiencing the same or similar obstacles, so they too have the opportunity to redefine themselves.

 Being able to share knowledge and expertise in this field is a great passion of mine.
 I am genuinely dedicated to each organization I work with by bringing creative and customized solutions to each issue at hand, without breaking the bank.